Webflow vs Bubble: An Expert Compares the Two No Code Tools (2024)

 One such app is Data Goat, which allows you to access custom Google analytics from your Webflow Designer for free.
 The reason I’m mentioning this is because Data Goat is an app built by Flow Ninja.

-Of course, if you choose Webflow as the preferred tool, I advise you to browse through all available apps and integrations to find all available options.
-One thing, though: many of these apps are created by third parties and are not free of charge.
+Of course, if you choose Webflow as the preferred tool, I advise you to browse through all available integrations to find all available options.
+One thing, though: many of these apps are created by third parties and are not paid.
 They’re either one-off or require a monthly subscription.

-Bubble also features a range of internal and external plugins that can help you when visually developing web apps.
+Bubble also features a range of internal and external plugins that can be helpful when visually developing web apps.
 There are currently 5,000+ plugins available, including some of the most popular options, such as Toolbox (Javascript utility elements), API Connector, Ionic Elements, Google Material Icons, and more.

 Apps are divided into a range of categories, including: